eda-ricercatore/gulyas-scripts/notes/python.md

 	passed to these functions, so that parallel and concurrent programs can function correctly
 	\cite[Chapter 6, section on "Parameter Passing and Return Values," pp. 95-96]{Beazley2009}.
-+ For functions that have no **return** statement, they return the **None** object
-	\cite[Chapter 6, section on "Parameter Passing and Return Values," pp. 96]{Beazley2009}.
-+ Return multiple values from a function by placing them in a tuple, which is returned to the function caller
-	\cite[Chapter 6, section on "Parameter Passing and Return Values," pp. 96]{Beazley2009}.
 + "Python supports nested function definitions"
 	\cite[Chapter 6, section on "Scoping Rules," pp. 97]{Beazley2009}.
 + Types of *Python* functions \cite[Chapter 3]{Alchin2010}: